mobinrajabi/fatemehghasemiii.github.io/index.md

 ### Education

-+ diploma: froq andishe High School
++ diploma: 2018
- -2017
 + Bachelor of science: Computer Engineering
-+  -2018, Payam Noor University of Tehran
++  -2019, Payam Noor University of Tehran

 ### Other Skills